amitjohney/sylvatest/README.md

 For more details on environment-values generation you can have a look at the [dedicated README](environment-values/README.md).

-> **_NOTE:_** If you intent to contribute back to this project (we would be happy to welcome you!), you should probably create your own copy of environment-values prior to edit them.
+> **_NOTE:_** If you intend to contribute back to this project (we would be happy to welcome you!), you should probably create your own copy of environment-values prior to editing them.
 This way you won't be editing files that are tracked by Git, and will not commit them by inadvertence:
 >
 > ```shell
 > cp -a environment-values/rke2-capd environment-values/my-rke2-capd